maarila/solita-vaccine-exercise/README.md

 2. [Install Node.js.](https://nodejs.org/en/download/)

-3. Copy or clone the repository, and change directory:
+3. Copy or clone the repository, and change directory into it:

 ```
 git clone https://github.com/maarila/solita-vaccine-exercise.git
 cd solita-vaccine-exercise/
 ```

-4. Restore the database.
+4. Initialise the database by restoring it from a dump file.
 For Mac and Postgres.app, replace the DBNAME with the username used when installing PostgreSQL (see 1).

 *Mac and Postgres.app:*